What Does it Take to Be a Museum Technician or Conservator?

 What Every Museum Technician or Conservator Should Know

-Museum Technicians and Conservators state the following job skills are important in their day-to-day work.
+When polled, Museum Technicians and Conservators say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.